Some recent essays and reviews:

 ‘How a little-known French literary critic became a bellweather for the US right’

-An essay for the Financial Times about the French thinker René Girard, and his influence on the American right.
+An essay for the Financial Times about the French thinker René Girard, and his surprising influence on the American right.

 An essay on Joseph Hillel’s film At All Kosts, about a theatre festival in Haiti continuing amid the ongoing political unrest, written for the Open City documentary festival.